TithiB-del/SolutionChallenge2024/About.md

 <li>Appeal for Adoption get new but previously owned pets</li>

 # Which specific products and platforms did you choose to implement these components and why?
 <p>Google cloud for web hosting, github to store code, I plan to migrate it to kotlin & use kotlin multiplatform once my examinations are over.
-The prototype was made in Figma.
+The prototype was made in Figma.<br>
+I plan to migrate it to kotlin & use kotlin multiplatform as it is an unified platform to host websites according to me.
+I plan to use google maps api, google pay (if available)to make the work smoother.

 # Highlight one challenge you faced while building your code, including detail on how you addressed the issue and the technical decisions and implementations you had to make.
 <p>Time management, brainstorming for a good idea.